StarFilledSky/Velo-scripts/README.md

 ```
 you can initialize it with `s = Surf:new([player number?])` and add `s:update()` to `onPostUpdate` or whatever update function you're using

-it offers 3 booleans for getting the status
+it offers 4 booleans for getting the status

 - surf_started
 - surfing
 - surf_ended
+- oversurfed

 ### surf example